 A friend made you laugh with a text message.
 You’re going on vacation next month.
 Your cat likes you.
 Your team made the playoffs.
 Your family makes you feel needed.
 When you take a minute to remember all the good things in your life, no matter how big or small they may be, it can pay off big time for your health.

-Here are 6 of the proven ways that it does:
+Here are six of the proven ways that gratitude helps your health:

 When you’re feeling anxious and tired, instead of numerating your woes, try counting your blessings instead.
 Numerous studies have shown that simply by remembering the positive things in the world around you and in your own life can help boost levels of feel-good hormones serotonin and dopamine.

 Move over Advil.
 One study found that those who were more grateful were less likely to report feeling aches and pains.
 Try it.
 You have nothing to lose.